Blog

 The emission spectrum of atomic hydrogen has been divided into a number of spectral series, with wavelengths given by the Rydberg formula.
 These observed spectral lines are due to the electron making transitions between two energy levels in an atom.

-READ ALSO: What is the benefit of SOPs?
+READ ALSO: What does the occipital lobe of the brain control?

 How the emission spectrum of an atom provides evidence for the existence of atomic energy levels?